lukifer/ladlescoop/README.md

 Still a WIP: currently works on one file at a time, with the following assumptions:
 - TypeScript only
 - Components defined with `function`, rather than `const MyComponent = () => ...`
-- Props type definition is a `type`, not an `interface`
-- ...with a name convention of `MyComponentProps`
+- Props type has a name convention of `MyComponentProps`
 - ...defined in the same file as component

 Story files are written based on component name, not input file.
 An input file of `Foo.tsx` containing `function Bar` and `function Baz` will write `Bar.stories.tsx` and `Baz.stories.tsx`.
 Overwrites are ignored by default; use `--overwrite` if you wish to live dangerously.